-Any harm to our vipshop, com brand or failure to maintain our reputation may materially and adversely affect our business and growth prospects.
+Any harm to our vip.com and lefeng.com brands or failure to maintain our reputation may materially and adversely affect our business and growth prospects.

-We believe that the recognition and reputation of our vipshop.com brand among our customers and brand partners have significantly contributed to the growth of our business.
+We believe that the recognition and reputation of our vip.com and lefeng.com brands among our customers and brand partners have significantly contributed to the growth of our business.
 Maintaining and enhancing the recognition and reputation of our brand are critical to our business and competitiveness.
 Many factors, some of which are beyond our control, are important to maintaining and enhancing our brand and may negatively impact our brand and reputation if not properly managed.
 These factors include our ability to:

-- provide satisfactory user experience as consumer preferences evolve and as we expand into new product categories; - increase brand awareness among existing and potential customers through various marketing and promotional activities; - maintain the popularity, attractiveness and quality of the products we offer; - maintain the efficiency, reliability and quality of our fulfillment services; and - preserve our reputation and goodwill in the event of any negative media publicity on internet security or product quality or authenticity issues affecting us or other online retail businesses in China.
+- · provide satisfactory user experience as consumer preferences evolve and as we expand into new product categories; - increase brand awareness among existing and potential customers through various marketing and promotional activities; - maintain the popularity, attractiveness and quality of the products we offer; - · maintain the efficiency, reliability and quality of our fulfillment services; and - preserve our reputation and goodwill in the event of any negative media publicity on internet security or product quality or authenticity issues affecting us or other online retail businesses in China.